Marcin Polak

-Marcin Polak (born 25 November 1982) is Polish Paralympic cyclist.
-He represented Poland at the 2016 Summer Paralympics and 2020 Summer Paralympics.
+Marcin Polak (born 25 November 1982) is a Polish para-cyclist.
+He represented Poland at the 2016 and 2020 Summer Paralympics.

 Career

 On 31 January 2020, Polak set the world record in the 4 km individual pursuit in the B classification with a time of 4 minutes 3.528 seconds.

 He won a bronze medal in the men's individual pursuit B event at the 2020 Summer Paralympics.
+On 31 May 2022, he was stripped of his medal and suspended for four years for breaching anti-doping rules.